jabuxas/abyss/README.md

 - you can optionally use the [docker image](https://git.jabuxas.xyz/jabuxas/-/packages/container/abyss/latest) directly and set it up how you want

-- dont change inside port of 8999 unless you know what you're doing

 ### manual

 - to run it manually, build it with `go build -o abyss` and run: